-10. Review and Approval of Related Party Transactions
+Review and Approval of Related Party Transactions

 While considering any related party transaction, the Committee shall consider all relevant facts and circumstances including the terms of the transaction, the business purpose of the transaction, the benefits to the Company and to the Related Party, and any other relevant matters.
-Any member of the Committee who has a potential interest in any Related Party Transaction will refuse himself or herself and abstain from the discussion and voting on the approval of the himself or herself and abstain from discussion and voting on the approval of the Related Party Transaction.
+Any member of the Committee who has a potential interest in any Related Party Transaction will refuse himself or herself and abstain from the discussion and voting on the approval of the Related Party Transaction.